-Enel X, Metbus and BYD present the first fleet of 100 electric buses integrated into Santiago’s public transport system.
+Enel X - Enel X, Metbus and BYD present 100 electric buses integrated into Santiago’s public transport system

 Chile becomes the second country in the world and the first in Latin America to have the largest number of zero-emission electric buses, which will travel through 5 communes of the Metropolitan Region, making Grecia Avenue the first sustainable electric corridor.

 Santiago, December 13, 2018 - Enel X, Metbus and BYD Chile presented today at O'Higgins Park, the deployment of the first 100 electric buses that arrived in Chile, the second-largest fleet after China and the first in Latin America, which will begin circulating through the streets of Santiago next Saturday, formally joining the city's public transportation system.

 The electric buses of the Chinese brand BYD, which will be incorporated into the public transport system of Santiago, were acquired by Enel X and delivered to Metbus, in operational leasing mode.
 All of them will be integrated into the 516 route to circulate through the electric corridor of Grecia Avenue.

 "Today we are celebrating an important advance in electric mobility as a result of the joint work between the private sector and the government.
 Thanks to this alliance, it was possible to develop this project and, with the arrival of the first 100 electric buses, position Chile as a reference in electromobility in Latin America.
 Through our company Enel X we deliver all our international experience in integral solutions for electric mobility and recharging systems, reinforcing our commitment with the development of this technology that will allow us to have an efficient, environmentally friendly and zero-emissions public transport", explained Paolo Pallotti, general manager of Enel Chile."